 Hortus Botanicus is a botanical garden that is located in Amsterdam.
-There are beautiful 17th century gardens that have been maintained and the entire experience exposes visitors to more than four thousand plants.
+There are beautiful 17th-century gardens that have been maintained, and the entire experience exposes visitors to more than four thousand plants.
 Most visitors spend one to two hours during their visit to Hortus Botanicus.
-There is even a space called the Orangery which is the historic location where citrus fruits where stored on location.
-Guests can visit most days and the location is open throughout the day and early evening.
-This is really one of the best places to visit if you are looking for a unique experience or if you love plants.
+There is even a space called the Orangery, which is the historic location where citrus fruits were stored on location.
+Guests can visit most days, and the location is open throughout the day and early evening.
+This is really one of the best places to visit if you are looking for a unique experience in some of the oldest botanical gardens or if you love plants.

 Get Your Shopping Done at the Albert Cuyp Market

 The Albert Cuyp Market is one of the best outdoor markets in all of Amsterdam.
 The market has been happening for more than a century which is why it has become a top tourist destination.
-One of the things that has become popular at the market are the wide range of trade goods that you can find within the different sellers areas.
+One of the things that have become popular in the market is the wide range of trade goods that you can find within the different sellers’ areas.
 This type of product started becoming popular and available during the 1960s and the 1970s.
 You will be able to experience a wide range of different experiences that are known for Amsterdam in an atmosphere that is truly unique and special.

 Hello!
 I am Axel, tripplo.com’s travel tips expert, travel savings expert and founder.
 It’s me who publish and update most of the content and discounts on tripplo.com!